rtaormina/waterwatch/docs/load_testing/st-analytics-001.md

 - `/api/measurements/aggregated/`

 ## Expected Result
-The application is able to serve the requests with minimal failure rate.
+The application can serve the requests with minimal failure rate.

 ## Actual Result